appseconnect/docs/_posts/home.md

 category: "AppseConnect & IPaaS"
 ---

-APPSeCONNECT is provider of both bybrid and cloud hosted applications which can connect two or more applications irrespective of ERP, ecommerce or marketplaces.
+APPSeCONNECT is provider of both hybrid and cloud hosted applications which can connect two or more applications irrespective of ERP, ecommerce or marketplaces.
 It is called a hybrid solution because the platform gives a readymade end-to-end service which can be re-configured and downloaded from the APPSeCONNECT 'cloud' while all the credentials remain intact in the system's own premises.

 APPSeCONNECT is a platform that support any third party independent software vendor to work and develop connectors.
 APPSeCONNECT installs an Agent on the system's own premises, which downloads all the configurations from cloud to use them for synchronization operations done on-premise.